 Jaxon Ravens grew up in Missoula, MT.
-He has a bachelors degree in politics and economics from the University of California at Santa Cruz and an MBA from Thunderbird, the American Graduate School of International Management.
+He has a bachelors degree in politics and economics from the University of California at Santa Cruz and an MBA from Thunderbird, the American Graduate School of International Management in Glendale, AZ.
 He was the Executive Director of the King County Democrats for a couple of years at the turn of the century and has been working for the Washington State Democrats since 2004.
 He served as President of the Washington State Young Democrats from 2000 to 2001 and as President of the National Association of State Democratic Executive Directors from 2009 to 2013.

-In each of these roles, Ravens has lead and worked with Democrats across the state, national party organizations, local party organizations, various constituency groups, allies, candidates, and elected officials, to help elect Democrats and build the Democratic community in order to promote the values expressed in the State Democratic Party Charter and Platform.
+In each of these roles, Jaxon has lead and worked with Democrats across the state, national party organizations, local party organizations, various constituency groups, allies, candidates, and elected officials, to help elect Democrats and build the Democratic community in order to promote the values expressed in the State Democratic Party Charter and Platform.

 Valerie Brady Rongey is a small business owner in Eastern Washington.
 Running a growing Property Management business, creating real jobs for local people in Spokane County.
 Fascinated with the organization and inner workings of political organizations, Valerie has volunteered for every position from booth volunteer to county party treasurer to legislative district vice-chair.
 Now as Vice Chair Valerie is working with parties and volunteers across the state to train PCOs and campaign staffers in the use of Vote Builder and organizing events.